Megacephalosaurus: Reexamination and redescription

 The history of the paratype skull UNSM 50136 was unclear when it was first examined by Schumacher in a 2008 study.
 When it was recovered from the collections of the University of Nebraska State Museum for study, there was strangely no contextual information or records pertaining to the large fossil.
 The few reputed information on the skull included one that simply stated it originated from Kansas, leading Schumacher to speculate that it may have originally been within the collections of the Sternberg Museum and was obtained by the University of Nebraska during a fossil exchange.
 No stratigraphic data was recorded for USNM 50136, but tests on a piece of matrix extracted from the fossil identified nannofossil assemblages that are most associated with deposits of the Greenhorn Limestone likely dated around 93.9 mya at earliest.
 Schumacher concluded that USNM 50136 was a species with affinities to B. lucasi and that it could either expand the definition of the taxon or be of an entirely new species, assigning the open nomenclature aff.
 Brachauchenius lucasi.
 When FHSM VP-321 was found to be a distinct genus, USNM 50136 was identified to be conspecific with it and was assigned to be its paratype.

-Additional fossils currently identified as B. lucasi may actually belong of Megacephalosaurus.
-For example, Everhart expressed possibility that UNSM 112437, a partial skull recovered from the Graneros Shale and labeled as B. lucasi, is actually another possible representative of Megacephalosaurus.
+In a blog post, Everhart suggested that two partial fossil skulls from Kansas, currently labeled as B. lucasi, may actually belong to Megacephalosaurus.
+The first, housed at the Sternberg Museum without an associated catalogue number, also comes from Russell County, like the holotype.
+Although it was briefly mentioned in a 1997 publication, the specimen has not yet been formally described.
+The second skull, catalogued as UNSM 112437, comes from the Graneros Shale and was discovered during the construction of Glen Elder Dam in Mitchell County, being possibly the oldest known specimen of the taxon.